byteseb/Grafobook/README.md

 * Added setting for toggling the content of a locked note.
 * Fixed bug where recreation did not work in ImportActivity
 * Fixed bug where the notifications got canceled when the user rebooted their phone.
 Now they get refreshed when the boot is completed (BootReceiver class).

+###1.3
+* The app now supports and targets Android 12 (no Material You redesign for now, as there are no official APIs available yet)
+* Fixed bug where translations would not be shown in some places like widgets or the protected notes screen.
+* Fixed a bug where alarms had a delay of seconds (yes, I did notice and I care).